dagibbins186/PyBer_Analysis/README.md

 \
 **Average Fares by Total Number of Riders**
 \
 The total number of rides per city was higher in urban areas than suburban and rural areas.
-However, the average fare ($24.62) for urban rides was also lower.
-Rural areas charged the most ($34.62).
-Suburban fares were in the middle; $30.97 on average.
+Correspondingly, urban rides raised the least, average fare ($24.62).
+Rural areas earned the most, average fare ($34.62).
+Suburban, average fares were in the middle ( $30.97).
 \
 !["Fig1"](https://github.com/dagibbins186/PyBer_Analysis/blob/main/PyBer_Analysis/analysis/Fig1.jpg)
 \